wordofwarning/wordofwarning.org/current/2021/index.md

 layout: 2021-autumnwinter
 rootpath: "../../"

-artist: "2021" # the name of the artist or company
+artist: "Performance Programme 2021" # the name of the artist or company
 artist_size: 1
 season: "2021"